skellis46/slipbox/somatics unlimited.md

 ### 2. A specific lens

 I have used a specific empirical and rational lens here.
 It is a lens that is limited and -- like any lens -- it affords particular ways of seeing the world.
+I do not wish to succumb to the tyranny of the rational.

 [down]